varunsavita/Coding-Question/README.md

 (Q-0030) WAP to find the character count in the string.

 (Q-0031) WAP to find the number vowels and consonants in the string.

+(Q-0032) WAP to find the string after remove character.